 Join us in Slavic Village for the Polish Constitution Day Parade!

-When an especially colorful Cleveland Polish Constitution Day Parade steps off in Slavic Village on April 30th, the occasion will be especially joyful.
-For the festivities will help inaugurate the new Fleet Avenue, once the main street of Northeast Ohio’s largest Polish community and now transformed by a multi-year construction project into the First Complete and Green Street in Cleveland.
+When an especially colorful Cleveland Polish Constitution Day Parade steps off in Slavic Village, the occasion is always especially joyful.
+Once the main street of Northeast Ohio’s largest Polish community, Fleet Ave is now transformed into the First Complete and Green Street in Cleveland.

 Clevelanders will honor it in much the same way as their ancestors honored it upon their arrival as immigrants to America in the late Nineteenth Century: with music, religious liturgies, cultural programs, street performances and sociability.

-To prepare, the East 63rd Street Block Club will on Saturday morning, April 29th once again lead scores of volunteers, as they fan out to clean the public spaces of the old neighborhood.
+To prepare, the East 63rd Street Block Club leads scores of volunteers, as they fan out to clean the public spaces of the old neighborhood.
 Flowers will be planted and brilliant red-white bunting will be hung along the parade route.
 And then the festivities will begin, spanning several days and filling some of the most cherished cultural sites of the Warszawa Historic District: